 (Sequel Records NEECD 299 issued in 1998)

-Getting down to the recordings themselves, the first CD starts off with the Rockiní Berries first three singles for Piccadilly Records which all showed that the groupís major strength lay in the vocal harmonies of singers Clive Lea and Geoff Turton.
-Although I Didnít Mean To Hurt You was their first chart entry in October 1964, it was the groupís cover of Heís In Town that was released just weeks after that gained a No. 3 British chart position and put the group in the harmony-pop forefront.The reported follow-up was to have been Funny How Love Can Be which was composed and recorded but as-yet unreleased by the Rockiní Berries lablemates The Ivy League whose members John Carter and Ken Lewis were also from Birmingham.
-Unfortunately for the Berries, the Ivy League version was released first and made the top-ten although the Berries version did appear on their first album In Town and is an excellent rendition.
+Getting down to the recordings themselves, the first CD starts off with the Rockin' Berries first three singles for Piccadilly Records which all showed the group's major strength lay in the vocal harmonies of singers Clive Lea and Geoff Turton.
+Although 'I Didn't Mean To Hurt You' was their first chart entry in October 1964, it was the band's excellent cover of 'He's In Town' released just weeks later that gained a Number 3 British chart position and put the group in the harmony-pop forefront.The reported follow-up was to have been 'Funny How Love Can Be' composed and recorded but as-yet unreleased by Rockin' Berries lablemates 'The Ivy League' whose members John Carter and Ken Lewis were also from Birmingham.
+Unfortunately for the Berries, the Ivy League version was issued first and made the Top Ten although the Berries version did appear on their first album and is an excellent rendition.

-The Rockiní Berries first album In Town contains some great tracks, although also including a mixture of comedy which makes for a somewhat uneven collection.
-Let's Try Again is another Carter/Lewis original, while Without Your Love and Follow Me were composed by the Rockin' Berries manager John Schroeder and include an orchestral backing.
-'Ich Lieb Dich is sung in German and was probably a throwback from the days when the group performed in German nightclubs during the early 1960ís.
-Another song covered on the album that has a strong Midlands connection is Shades Of Blue, as composed by Jim Capaldi and Dave Mason of the Worcestershire group The Hellions who would later join with the Spencer Davis Groupís Steve Winwood to form the legendary Traffic.
+The Rockin' Berries first album titled In Town contains some great tracks, although also including a mixture of comedy numbers making for a somewhat uneven collection.
+The tremolo-laden 'Let's Try Again' is another Carter/Lewis original, while 'Without Your Love' and 'Follow Me' were composed by Rockin' Berries manager John Schroeder and include an orchestral backing.
+'Ich Lieb Dich' is sung in German and likely originated from the days when the band performed in German nightclubs during the early 1960s.

-One thing that really stands out on the first album in my opinion, is Chuck Botfieldís brilliant guitar playing which is evident on songs like Lonely Avenue where he contributes a great solo.
-Other tracks also feature his fast playing style which seemed quite advanced and sometimes contrasting strongly with the type of material that the Berries were recording at the time.
+One thing really standing out on the first album in my opinion, is Chuck Botfield's brilliant guitar playing evident on songs like 'Lonely Avenue' where he contributes a great solo.
+Other tracks like 'All Of Me' also feature his fast and fluid playing style which seemed quite advanced and sometimes contrasting strongly with the type of material that the Berries were recording at the time.

-The Rockiní Berries cover of the Reflectionsí Poor Manís Son is a great track and worthy of its No. 5 chart position.
-Chuck Botfield double-tracked his guitar part for the session and the recording marked a change in direction with Clive Lea featured as lead vocalist and Geoff Turtonís falsetto distinctly absent.
+The Rockin' Berries cover of The Reflections 'Poor Man's Son' is a great track and worthy of its Number 5 chart position.
+Chuck Botfield double-tracked his guitar part for the session and the recording marked a change in direction with Clive Lea featured as lead vocalist and Geoff Turton's falsetto distinctly absent.
 A bigger change for the group was the mysterious departure of bass guitarist Roy Austin shortly after the single's release and his replacement by Bobby Thompson from Liverpool.
-Thompson was previously in 'Cliff Bennett and The Rebel Rousers' and had also briefly played in 'Rory Storm and The Hurricanes', a group that had at one time included future Beatles drummer Ringo Starr.
+Thompson was previously in 'Cliff Bennett and The Rebel Rousers' and had also briefly played in 'Rory Storm and The Hurricanes', a group that had included future Beatles drummer Ringo Starr.

-The first CD ends with four previously unreleased tracks, the first of which Take A Giant Step is a brilliant Goffin & King cover and would have made an excellent single.
-The pastoral Barterers And Their Wives' was a cover of American group The Left Banke.
+The first CD ends with four previously unreleased tracks, the first of which 'Take A Giant Step' is a brilliant Goffin & King cover and would have made an excellent single.
+The wonderful pastoral 'Barterers And Their Wives' was a cover of American group The Left Banke.
 With its wonderful acoustic guitar layering, it's a big departure from the Berries familiar material.
 The Berries also reportedly covered The Left Banke's million seller 'Walk Away Renee' but if that track still exists, it's not included here.
-The traditional lament 'That Lucky Old Sun makes for a good sing-along and completes this first disc.
+The traditional lament 'That Lucky Old Sun' makes for a good sing-along and completes this first disc.

-CD 2 begins with the Rockiní Berries second album entitled Life Is Just A Bowl Of Berries which was released in December of 1965 but did not sell as well as their previous LP.
-The record opens with Everything I Do Is For You which features a fine Ďfuzzí guitar effect similar to the Spencer Davis Groupís Keep On Running that came out at around the same time.
+CD 2 begins with the Rockin' Berries second album entitled Life Is Just A Bowl Of Berries issued in December of 1965 but did not sell as well as their previous LP.
+The record opens with 'Everything I Do Is For You' featuring a fine "fuzz" guitar effect similar to the Spencer Davis Group's 'Keep On Running' that came out around the same time.

-This album, as in their first, also contains a mix of comedy but displays a more polished production as is evident on songs like The Way You Look Tonight and Happy To Blue.
-By this time the group was displaying a preference for ballads rather than the rock 'n' roll of the earlier days and this may have been due to their increasing involvement in the club and cabaret circuit where they appeared on the same bill as non-threatening groups like 'The Bachelors'.
+This album, as in their first, also contains a mix of comedy but displays a more polished production with orchestration as is evident on songs like 'The Way You Look Tonight' and 'Happy To Blue'.
+By this time the group displayed a preference for ballads rather than the rock 'n' roll of earlier days possibly due to their increasing involvement in the club and cabaret circuit on the same bill as non-threatening groups like 'The Bachelors'.

-The track Land Of Love was composed by Geoff Turton and Bobby Thompson and represents one of the few Rockin Berries recordings original to the band.
-This and other group compositions were confined to the B-sides of singles such as Chuck Botfield's Money Grows On Trees and Turton/Thompson's She's Not Like Any Girl although the Thompson/Turton song Needs To Be would probably have made it as an A-side if not for its sparse production.
+The track 'Land Of Love' composed by Geoff Turton and Bobby Thompson represents one of the few Rockin Berries recordings original to the band.
+This and other group compositions were confined to the B-sides of singles such as Chuck Botfield's 'Money Grows On Trees' and Turton/Thompson's 'She's Not Like Any Girl' although the Thompson/Turton song 'Needs To Be' might have made it as an A-side if not for its sparse production.

-By early 1966, the Rockiní Berries were in a downward spiral as far as the record charts were concerned and the excellent The Water Is Over My Head single in 1966 would turn out to be the group's last hit.
-Although the Rockin' Berries continued to release good singles, the record-buying public seemed to have lost interest, though the group was by this time much in demand as a live act on the "cabaret" circuit.
-The single Midnight Mary displays a lavish Phil Spector like production, while the Charlie Chaplin classic Smile, although with a simple backing, has a multi-layering of vocal harmonies and shows the group at their strongest.
+By 1966, the Rockin' Berries were in a downward spiral as far as the record charts were concerned and the excellent 'The Water Is Over My Head' single would turn out to be the group's last hit.
+Although the Rockin' Berries continued to record good singles, the record-buying public seemed to have lost interest, though the band was by this time much in demand as a live act on the "cabaret" circuit.
+The single 'Midnight Mary' displays a lavish Phil Spector like production, while the Charlie Chaplin classic 'Smile', although with simple backing, has multi-layered vocal harmonies showing the group at their strongest.

 The song's pop/psychedelic overtones and trippy lyrics are pure Roy Wood for the period, but there also lies the mystery; how could two completely different songs from the same time period both have the same name and same composer?
 If anyone has more information about this track, then please let me know.
-Unfortunately, the Rockiní Berries version of the song was never released at the time but is brilliant nontheless and might have provided some much needed credibility for the group as well as re-igniting their chart career.
+Unfortunately, the Rockin' Berries version of the song was never released at the time but is brilliant nontheless and might have provided some much needed credibility for the group as well as re-igniting their chart career.

 The track listing is as follows:

 * album track, ** EP track, *** previously unreleasedCopyright © John R Woodhouse 2000